 There’s one thing that this model does not take into account at all, and that’s a stock’s price history.
 The price of a stock you buy should be low, but not necessarily compared to what it was before.
 We believe that a stock’s price history should have little influence upon buying and selling decisions.

 Is It Suitable For You?

-This model is only suitable for investors who are comfortable with trading weekly and investing in small companies that are flying under most investors’s radar.
-And due to heavy trading activity, it is suitable only to those who enjoy low-cost trading arrangements.
+This model is only suitable for investors who are comfortable with trading weekly and investing in small companies that are flying under most investors’ radar.
+And due to heavy trading activity, it is suitable only for those who enjoy low-cost trading arrangements.